Contents

 The type of construction of the golf ball will play a huge part in how the ball feels on the club, spin rate, ball trajectory, and reaction on the green.

-We will provide some more information on the various types of construction and materials here for you to better understand which ball is more suitable for your playing style.
+We will provide more information on the various types of construction and materials here to better understand which ball is more suitable for your playing style.

 If you live in a colder place this will also affect your golf ball choice.
 These are the best golf balls for cold weather.